millerdev/WorQ/readme.txt

 TODO

-- Cascading timeout (to reserved ids)
 - Deferred.ignore_result
 - process.WorkerPool should work with MemoryQueue (pass results back to pool)
-- Improve performance of RedisQueue.get with a transaction prevent race to remove task_id from queue by only having one broker do that
-- Do not allow duplicate keys in Queue
+- Do not allow duplicate task ids in Queue
 - Rename (Redis|Memory)Queue to TaskQueue (like WorkerPool)
 - Remove status junk (simple to implement externally, adds cruft to task interfaces)
 - Deferred.wait should continue waiting if its value is a Deferred